Dinosaur Sightings: Are Dinosaurs Still Alive Today in Africa?

 It’s unclear how this could be possible, given the history of our planet, but the fact remains that local tribes in equatorial Africa know of large, frightening creatures living in the depths of the jungles.

-When researchers question witnesses, they desribe dinosaurs and claim that is what they saw.
+When cryptozoologists question witnesses, they describe dinosaurs and claim that is what they saw.